Mugabe deputy John Nkomo dies after cancer battle

-HARARE Zimbabwean Vice-President John Nkomo died on Thursday after treatment for cancer in South Africa, President Robert Mugabe said, removing a potential successor to the ageing leader who has his own health problems.
+HARARE Zimbabwean Vice-President John Nkomo died on Thursday after treatment for cancer in South Africa, a Zimbabwean political source said, removing a potential successor to ageing President Robert Mugabe, who has his own health problems.

 Nkomo, 78, was nominated for the joint number two position alongside Joice Mujuru two years ago after a fractious meeting of the southern African nation's ruling ZANU-PF party.

-"We've lost our vice president John Landa Nkomo.
-He was suffering for a long time with cancer.
-All of a sudden now we heard his situation had become worse ... deteriorated from yesterday," a sombre Mugabe told reporters at his official residence.

-A founding member of nationalist leader Joshua Nkomo's ZAPU before its merger with Mugabe's ZANU-PF in the 1980s, Nkomo was seen by many as an efficient administrator but an unlikely potential successor to Mugabe due to his age and ill health.
+A founding member of nationalist leader Joshua Nkomo's ZAPU before its merger with Mugabe's ZANU-PF in the 1980s, John Nkomo was seen by many as an efficient administrator but a remote potential successor to Mugabe due to his age and ill health.

 Analysts say his death will rekindle debate over 88-year-old Mugabe's health issues and open up a succession battle as the country's shaky coalition government edges towards a general election due this year.